 We will formally notify parents when it is decided that a pupil will receive SEN support.

 The academy understands the need for clear communication of pupil’s need, both to parents and other agencies.
 The academy will endeavour to make sure that all information is shared in a concise, timely way and in a spirit of co-operation and partnership.
-To aid this the SENCo will keep accurate records for all pupils on the SEN register, will ensure that copies of all advice and reports are shared and explained to relevant parents, teachers and support staff and will provide such information as is needed by the cluster for strategic planning and funding decisions.
+To aid this the SENCo will keep accurate records for all pupils on the SEN register, will ensure that copies of all advice and reports are shared and explained to relevant parents, teachers and support staff and will provide such information as is needed by the Academy for strategic planning and funding decisions.

 Working with the cluster